odling/multiselect-with-filter-react/README.md

 # React Multiselect With Filter Implementation

-This repository is published to demonstrate a dynamic multiselect componen implementation with React and Typescript.
+This repository is published to demonstrate a dynamic multiselect component implementation with React and Typescript.
 An example app is created and hosted which utilizes Rick and Morty API.

 **For demonstration purposes, the example app is hosted [here](https://multiselect-with-filter-react.vercel.app/).**